-Following tumour removal, some cancers can recur after a period of remission.
+Following tumour removal, some cancers may recur after a period of remission.
 Recurring cancers are often found in the abdomen of the patient.
-Hyperthermic intraperitoneal chemotherapy (HIPEC) is the latest treatment to target recurring cancer in the abdomen.
+Hyperthermic Intraperitoneal Chemotherapy (HIPEC) is the latest treatment to target recurring cancer in the abdomen.

 HIPEC is increasing widely used in major oncology centres around the world.
 It is frequently used to treat recurring colorectal cancers in Malaysia.

 Recurring cancers in the abdomen are difficult to treat conventionally.
 Systemic chemotherapy often has limited effectiveness for treating recurring cancers in the abdomen as the chemotherapeutic agent is partly digested by the liver before it can reach the cancer cells.

 During HIPEC, a high dosage of the heated chemotherapeutic agent is delivered into the abdominal cavity.
-The duration of the HIPEC procedure is 90 to 110 minutes.
+The duration of the HIPEC procedure is 90-110 minutes.
 Since the chemotherapy is contained in the abdomen only for a short duration, little agent is absorbed by the whole body, thus avoiding some negative side effects of conventional chemotherapy.

 Furthermore, HIPEC allows the cancer cells to have direct exposure to the chemotherapeutic agent, thus increasing the effectiveness of treatment.
-Heating the chemotherapy agent to a temperature of 38-degree Celcius enhances the cancer cells’ permeability to the agent that allows the cancer cells to be eliminated by the agent more effectively.
+Heating the chemotherapy agent to a temperature of 38oC enhances the cancer cells’ permeability to the agent that allows the cancer cells to be eliminated by the agent more effectively.

-Patient who are eligible to undergo HIPEC treatment are:
+Patients who are eligible to undergo HIPEC treatment are:

 - Young patients who are able to withstand tumour cytoreduction surgery and 6 hours of surgery

-- Patients with recurring cancers in the abdominal cavity.
+- Patients with recurring cancers in the abdominal cavity